akreienbring/dbdesigner/README.md

 ## License

-Visual Alchemist is free and open source, and it always will be.
+DBDesigner is free and open source, and it always will be.
 It is licensed under the [GPLv3](https://opensource.org/licenses/GPL-3.0).

 André Kreienbring